 Sebaceous Cysts on Dogs

 That said, not every lump or bump on your dog requires a full work-up.
 Some superficial bumps are just sebaceous cysts, which are plugged oil glands in the skin that are usually nothing to worry about.
-Skin cysts can be composed of dead cells or even sweat or clear fluid; these often rupture on their own, heal, and are never seen again.
+Other types of skin cysts can be composed of dead cells or even sweat or clear fluid; these often rupture on their own, heal, and are never seen again.
 Others become chronically irritated or infected, and should be removed and then checked by a pathologist just to be sure of what they are.
-Some breeds, especially the Cocker Spaniel, are prone to developing sebaceous cysts.

 And yes, the sebaceous glands in the skin do occasionally develop into tumors called sebaceous adenomas.
 According to Dr. Richard Dubielzig of the University of Wisconsin, School of Veterinary Medicine, "Probably the most commonly biopsied lump from dog skin is a sebaceous adenoma.
 This does not mean it is the most commonly occurring growth, just that it is most commonly biopsied."
 Fortunately, this type of skin growth rarely presents trouble after being surgically removed.